bluesky-social/atproto/architecture.md

 ![Speech vs Reach](docs/architecture/speech-reach-layers.png)

 The base layer of ADX (Personal Data Repositories and Federated Networking) creates a common space for speech where everyone is free to participate, analogous to the Web where anyone can put up a website.
 The Crawling Indexer services then enable reach by aggregating content from the network.
-Moderation occurs during aggregation or by end-user choice of who they follow and block.
+Moderation occurs in multiple layers through the system, including in aggregation algorithms, thresholds based on reputation, and end-user choice.
 There's no one company that can decide what gets published; instead there is a marketplace of companies deciding what to carry to their audiences.

 Separating speech and reach gives indexing services more freedom to moderate.
 Moderation action by an indexing service doesn't remove a user's identity or destroy their social graph – it only affects the services' own indexes.
 Users choose their indexers, and so can choose a different service or to supplement with additional services if they're unhappy with the policies of any particular service.